Comparison of motives with rational coefficients: Introduction

 This paper is structured as follows.
-In \textbf{Section \ref{sec:preliminaries}}, we recall the foundational definitions of the unstable and stable motivic homotopy categories $\mathcal{H}(S)$ and $\mathrm{SH}(S)$, as well as the precise construction of the motivic rational Eilenberg MacLane spectrum $\mathbf{H}\mathbb{Q}$.
-In \textbf{Section \ref{sec:comparison}}, we introduce the free $\mathbb{Q}$-linear spectrum $\mathbb{Q}[\mathbb{S}]$, state and prove the rational motivic Whitehead theorem, and then execute the unstable comparison of symmetric powers to prove our main theorem.
-Finally, in \textbf{Subsection \ref{subsec:applications}}, we apply this result to deduce the equivalence between $\mathbf{H}\mathbb{Q}$-modules and Morel/Beilinson/Ayoub's rational motives over any Noetherian semi-normal base scheme.
+In \textbf{Section \ref{sec:preliminaries}}, we recall the foundational definitions of the unstable and stable motivic homotopy categories $\mathcal{H}(S)$ and $\mathrm{SH}(S)$, as well as the precise construction of $\mathbf{H}\mathbb{Q}$.
+In \textbf{Section \ref{sec:comparison}}, we introduce $\mathbb{Q}[\mathbb{S}]_+$ and execute the reduction strategy outlined above to prove the main theorem.
+Finally, in \textbf{Subsection \ref{subsec:applications}}, we apply this result to deduce the equivalence between $\mathbf{H}\mathbb{Q}$-modules and Morel/Beilinson/Ayoub's rational motives.